SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution: Experiments

 \subsection{Ablation Study on \metaworld Dataset}

-\textbf{Settings.} We conduct experiments on \metaworld MT10 benchmark, a standard multi-task dataset which contains ten carefully selected tasks with sub-optimal expert data.
-We still do not use state data of the robotics but exploit visual observations only.
-We finely annotate the ten tasks with language instructions.
-Details are shown in Appendix~\ref{append:metaworld}.
+\textbf{Settings.} We conduct experiments on \metaworld MT10 benchmark with finely annotated instructions.
+We also use visual observations only.
+Details are in Appendix~\ref{append:metaworld}.

-\textbf{Baselines.} We evaluate our methods against two baselines, both modifications of existing models.
-The first, Flat R3M, is adapted from the R3M paper~\cite{r3m}'s planner.
-As the original one utilizes the first four terms of robotic state information (\ie proprio = 4 in R3M implementation), we reset ``proprio'' to zero, focusing exclusively on visual observations, and train the model on a multi-task dataset with 100 demonstrations per task (1000 total).
-To ensure fairness in comparison, we use R3M as our visual encoder in this setting.
+\textbf{Baselines.} We evaluate our method against three baselines, all modified from existing models.
+The first, Flat R3M, is adapted from R3M~\cite{r3m} paper's planner.
+As the original one utilizes the first four terms of robot proprioception, we eliminate them and make the planner focus exclusively on visual observations.
 The second baseline is a variant of our \alias, lacking the high-level skill abstraction module but retaining the low-level conditional diffusion-based planner, to assess the impact of skill abstraction.
-This version integrates a two-layer MLP to predict options from visual and language inputs, functioning as a language-conditioned diffuser, thus preserving the original setting's core elements.
+This version integrates a two-layer MLP to predict options from visual and language inputs, functioning as a language-conditioned diffusion planner.
+The last baseline is our re-implemented LISA~\cite{lisa} for \metaworld Dataset to validate the efficiency of diffusion model.
+To ensure fairness, we use R3M as the visual encoder for all of these methods on \metaworld.

-\textbf{Ablation on Language Skill Conditioning.} Table \ref{tab:mateworld_res_1} indicates that the \metaworld MT10 tasks, reliant solely on visual inputs without state information, are challenging.
-The Flat R3M method~\cite{r3m}, lacking language conditioning and skill sets, achieves moderate performance on tasks like \emph{drawer-close} and \emph{reach} just through behavior cloning.
-Traditional Lang Diffuser, with added language conditioning, outperforms Flat R3M.
-This suggests the value of language elements in enhancing performance.
-Unlike these diffusers that treat the entire task space as a single skill, our \alias, by discretizing skills into a skill set, achieves a 6\% higher performance than language-conditioned diffusers, demonstrating the effectiveness of skill acquisition.
+\textbf{Ablation on Language Skill Conditioning.} Table \ref{tab:mateworld_res_1} indicates our \metaworld MT10 task is quite different from and much more challenging than previous tasks that use states as observations~\cite{xu2022prompting} or take into robot proprioception~\cite{r3m}.
+We only utilize single-frame visual input and instructions.
+The Flat R3M method, lacking language conditioning and skill sets can only succeed on tasks like \emph{drawer-close} and \emph{reach} through behavior cloning.
+Lang-conditioned Diffuser and modified LISA both outperform Flat R3M, suggesting the value of each corresponding module.
+Our \alias, discretizing skills into a skill set, achieves a 6\% higher performance than language-conditioned diffuser and a 9.5\% higher than LISA, demonstrating the effectiveness of this combinational architecture.